Updated Conditions of Entry from October 7

 - Request reservations on loaned items.

 - Ask you to shorten your visit in the event that maximum capacity is reached, especially if you already have spent more than 60 minutes in our premises.

-- Keep records of visitors for a minimum period of 28 days.
+- Keep records of visitors for a minimum period of 28 days if you don’t use Service NSW QR code check-in.
 These records will only be for the purpose of tracking COVID-19 infections.